corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### Distribution mechanisms

-*Distribution mechanisms* will be pluggable and extensible.
+*Distribution mechanisms* are defined by the BNO and should be matched 1-to-1 with the *download adaptors* on a node's side (described in the further sections) for automatic downloading of CorDapp updates. *Distribution mechanisms* will be pluggable and extensible.
 Each CorDapp can be associated with its own *distribution mechanism*, such as *Corda flows*, *http*, *ftp* and etc. BNOs will be able to define their own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanisms* are uniquely defined by a *name* and might also have a custom configuration parameters, such as *download url*, *authentication parameters* and others.

 To distribute a new CorDapp update, BNO will need to:
-* manually prepare and put the jar to the distribution location, i.e. copy to some folder on their filesystem, upload to a CDN and etc. The distribution location is defined by the *distribution mechanism*, which the BNO has associated with the CorDapp.
+* manually prepare and put the jar to a *distribution location*, i.e. copy to some folder on their filesystem, upload to a CDN and etc. The distribution location is defined by the *distribution mechanism*, which the BNO has associated with the CorDapp.
-* update the CorDapp descriptors to point to the new CorDapp version.
+* update the CorDapp's descriptor to point to the new *distribution location*.
 This will be done via Corda flow.
-The flow will update CorDapp descriptors as well as will send notifications about the update to the BN members.
+The flow will update CorDapp descriptors as well as will send notifications about new update availability to the BN members.

 Both of the steps can be triggered in an automated way from BNO's build pipeline if required